 Forbearance and Your Credit Reports

-For Americans who have lost their jobs, been furloughed or experienced a pay cut during the Covid-19 pandemic, lenders and creditors are offering a multitude of debt repayment options.
-One of your choices may be forbearance (sometimes referred to as deferred payments), which is an agreement with a lender or creditor that enables the borrower to delay or suspend loan payments for an agreed upon amount of time.
+In these times it's important to talk to your creditors and lenders about debt repayment options.
+One of your choices may be forbearance meaning an agreement with a lender or creditor that enables the borrower to delay or suspend loan payments for an agreed upon amount of time.

 What debts qualify for forbearance?

 The term “forbearance” is usually associated with home mortgages, but the truth is any lending agreement you've entered into may be eligible for deferred or suspended payments.

 Many creditors and lenders offer special repayment options on a variety of debts due to severe and immediate economic impacts of unforeseen circumstances.
 This includes mortgage forbearance, student loans, auto loans, credit card balances, utilities, property taxes and small business loans.

 Depending on what agreements you reach with your lenders and creditors, they may agree to allow decreased or delayed payments for a specific time period of up to 12 months.
 They may also offer to reduce the interest rate being charged on your debt, but there are no federal guidelines requiring specific terms for forbearance agreements across all industries.

 Talk to your lenders and creditors for definitive information on forbearance/deferred payments

 Eligibility requirements vary depending on the type of debt you wish to request forbearance for, and each lender and creditor has its own programs and rules.
 For more information on setting up forbearance, or to learn more about the options available to you, including choices outside of forbearance, contact your lender or creditor directly.